top of page

 How it is made

 The design is carved out on the front, back, sides, top & bottom to represent the real kintsugi art of broken pieces stuck back together.
+The grooves are filled with fine silver leaf, 22ct gold leaf, 22ct rose gold leaf or copper leaf, then back filled with a resin to give a smooth flat finish.

 The designs will always be different, as they are freehand drawn for every piece.